keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 - I spent time engaged in intrinsically enjoyable activities such as writing, learning, reading, hiking, and creating (i.e., [my practices](/practices/)).
 - I remained intensely focused on addressing my chronic back pain through regular chiropractic sessions at [PostureWorks](https://posture-works.com/) and my daily yoga practice.

 This was all tremendously beneficial.

-My anxiety reduced dramatically, though it remains an ongoing battle.
-My body felt better.
-I felt more connected with myself and the world.
-I felt re-energized and motivated again.
+My anxiety has reduced dramatically, though it remains an ongoing battle.
+My body feels *much* better.
+I feel more connected with myself and the world.
+I feel re-energized and motivated.

-**I'm so incredibly grateful I'm privilged enough to be able to take a six-month sabbatical 🙏🏻**
+**I'm so grateful I was privilged enough to take a six-month sabbatical 🙏🏻**

 ## Gaining clarity

 I don’t hate web development, nor do I dislike using my skills as a web developer to build things for others.
 In fact, I love both of these things!
 It's why I wanted to become a web developer in the first place.

 What I hate are the __circumstances I created for myself__.

 Why I was working, how I was working, what I was working on, and who I was working with were not providing me with a healthy working environment.

 {% include type/question.html, content: "If I still love web development and I still enjoy building products with and for other people, how can I change my circumstances to avoid anxiety and burnout?" %}